 Why all this extra effort?

-It’s very important to us that our campaigns really engage the community and give them things to do but we knew early on that traditional stretch goals (additional content added when the campaign reaches certain funding levels) weren’t going to be a good fit this time (or any time – more on that later).
+It’s very important to us that our campaigns really engage the community and give them things to do but we knew early on those traditional stretch goals (additional content added when the campaign reaches certain funding levels) weren’t going to be a good fit this time (or any time – more on that later).
 This was a campaign to reprint a game already well past fully-loaded and for an expansion that was right where we wanted it.
 We need to come up with something different.

 Other campaigns have gone with a build the expansion through stretch goals route, but we’re not fans of that.
 If you’re asking people to commit money to an idea, they deserve to know that what they are getting is worth what they are paying.
 Additional content added during a campaign should feel like bonuses enabled and earned by the campaign’s success and community engagement.
 There’s nothing satisfying about a campaign building itself toward finally feeling “worth it.”